 “Pollutant” means any substance that will alter the quality of the waters of the Reservation.

-“Potential uses” means all uses attainable in the watebody, whether or not they are explicitly stated as designated uses in the water quality standards or presently potential uses.
+“Potential uses” means all uses attainable in the waterbody, whether or not they are explicitly stated as designated uses in the water quality standards or presently potential uses.

 “Quality of the water or waters” means any chemical, physical, biological, bacteriological, radiological, and other properties and characteristics of water which affect its use.